sebbekarlsson/cellma/README.md

 > and I might have broken every C/C++ rule there is, in this project.

 ### TODO
-* Document saving
+* Document saving.
-* Proper document importing (This currently works as seen in the "DocumentScene.h")
+* Proper document importing.
+(This currently works as seen in the "DocumentScene.h")
+* Better text rendering, custom fonts etc.
-* Line numbers
+* Line numbers.
-* Commands
+* Commands.
-* Plugin support
+* Plugin support.
 * C/C++ MAKE FILE!!
 * More awesome stuff...